rmartinjak/datastructs/README.rst

 types
 =====
 ::

-hashtable	- hashtable object to operate on htiter		- object to iterate through all items in a hashtable hash_t		- return value of hash function, castable to size_t
+	hashtable	- hashtable object to operate on htiter		- object to iterate through all items in a hashtable hash_t		- return value of hash function, castable to size_t (atm: unsigned long)
-			  (at the moment: unsigned long)

 functions and macros
 ====================